• Skip to main content

 Home » Quilting » Quilt Tutorials

-Quilt Tutorialsby Lynn Woll
+How to Quilt Quilt Tutorialsby Lynn Woll

 So, how wide or long should the finished quilt be?
 We’ve compiled the most common sizes of quilts, which batting size to use and how to calculate the finished size for deeper mattresses.
 Whether you’re a beginner or an experienced quilter, this comprehensive quilt size chart will help you navigate the world of quilt sizes.

-Download our printable quilt size calculator
+Download our printable quilt size chart and calculator

 Quilt size guide